-Unit trust prices are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any permissible deductions from the portfolio divided by the number of units in issue.
-Forward pricing is used and Fund valuations take place at approximately 16:00 each business day.
-Purchase and redemption requests must be received by the manager by 14:00 each business day to receive that day's price.
-Fluctuations and movements in exchange rates may also cause the value of underlying international investments to go up or down.
+Unit trust prices are calculated on a net asset value basis, which is the total market value of all assets in the Fund including any income accruals and less any permissible deductions from the Fund divided by the number of units in issue.
+Forward pricing is used and fund valuations take place at approximately 16:00 each business day.
+Purchase and redemption requests must be received by the Management Company by 14:00 each business day to receive that day's price.
+Unit trust prices are available daily on www.allangray.co.za